Mago281/Pandas-Project/README.md

 ### Scores by School Type

+The analysis also examined school performance concerning different types, providing insights into variations based on institutional characteristics.

 Used the _`per_school_summary`_ DataFrame from the previous step to create a new DataFrame called _`type_summary`_.

 This new DataFrame `shows school performance` based on the `"School Type"`.